 Supporting a Full Recovery from a Sprained Elbow

 Your elbow contains four ligaments that connect your upper and lower arm bones to the joint.
-Although these are strong bands of tissue, they can become overstretched or torn, causing a sprained elbow.
+Although these are strong bands of tissue, they can become overstretched or torn, causing a sprained elbow and requiring an elbow specialist.

 Sprained elbows are usually an acute or sudden injury.
 They often occur in sports, after a hard fall, or from a direct blow that twists, jams, or bends the joint unnaturally.
 It is common, for example, to sprain an elbow when you put your arms out to cushion a fall.
 Suddenly putting all of your body weight on the joint can cause it to extend in the wrong direction.